UniversalDependencies/docs/_myu/feat/Red.md

 </tr>
 </table>

 `Red` Reduplication is a very productive process in Mundurukú.
-One of is many functions is to signalize, by reduplicating the syllable with the vowel *e* and loss of the final consonant.
+One of its many functions is to signalize, by reduplicating the syllable with the vowel *e* and loss of the final consonant.

 ### <a name="Ex">`Ex`</a>: contiguous